its-narendra-singh/nestshop/README.md

 - For local dev: you may comment out `backend` and `frontend` services in `docker-compose.yml` and only run `postgres`.
 - For full Docker runs: uncomment `backend` and `frontend` services and run `docker compose up --build`.

-Before pushing/sharing the final solution, ensure Compose is set back to run all services if that’s the expected deployment mode.

 ---

 ## Project Structure